 South Carolina workers applying for temporary disability benefits have a greater chance of success because they have the coverage.
 The government mandates participation in two programs that honor claims in specific circumstances.

 Apply for temporary disability through Social Security.
-Ignore the myth that SSDI covers permanent medical conditions only and refer to the government-published definition instead.
+Ignore the myth that SSDI only covers permanent medical conditions and refer to the government-published definition.

 “Which has lasted or can be expected to last for a continuous period of not less than 12 months.”

-Workers’ Compensation covers temporary disability caused by on-the-job injuries and illness of any duration that prevent you from earning an income.
+Workers’ Compensation covers temporary disability caused by on-the-job injuries and illness of any duration that prevents you from earning an income.
 South Carolina requires most employers to purchase a policy for all employees.